When an aspiring writer/author asks me for advice on getting published, I always tell people the same things. In a nutshell:

 - Learn the craft.
 If you're interested in freelance writing (journalism and other types) see the bottom of this page for selected books on how to be a pro.
 If you want to break into fiction, see my list of my own personal favorites I used when making the switch from journalist to novelist.

 - Write now.
 Whatever you can write, do it, whether that's for an online niche magazine, your local newspaper, a nonprofit organization or anything else.
 Just keep writing, and keep getting better at it.
 Consider joining a local or online writers critique group.

 - Build your platform now.
-If you are serious about getting published but your name isn ‘t currently widely-known, start building your following now so a potential publisher will see that you have a built-in audience.
-A great book on this is Get Known Before the Book Deal by Christina Katz.
-It’s a must-read.
-For a nutshell perspective on this, read what Thomas Nelson Publishers chairman Michael Hyatt’s blog post, “5 Steps to Building Your Platform When You Hate Selling Yourself.”
+If you are serious about getting published but your name isn 't currently widely-known, start building your following now so a potential publisher will see that you have a built-in audience.
+A great book on this is The Extroverted Writer: An Author's Guide to Marketing and Building a Platform by Amanda Luedeke.
+For a nutshell perspective on this, read what Thomas Nelson Publishers chairman Michael Hyatt's blog post, "5 Steps to Building Your Platform When You Hate Selling Yourself."

 - Get an agent.
 Most publishers won't even look at a manuscript unless it's represented by a literary agent.
 Where can you find an agent?
 Most reputable writers conferences can help you find one, or even meet one in person right there.